XXIV Old Buildings - Leading Commercial / Chancery Barristers

 After the crisis in 2007 and 2008, Francis became involved in litigation in Cayman relating to the liquidation of Bear Stearns funds and conflicts of interest in service providers to funds.

-From 2008 onwards, Francis has been involved in advising funds on questions relating to powers of suspension, orderly wind-downs and powers to redeem compulsorily during suspension.
-He has also been involved in litigation relating to the scope of the Court’s power to wind up funds on the just and equitable basis – e.g. Camulos Partners Offshore Ltd (Court of Appeal Cayman 2010) in which he successfully appealed an order and got a winding up petition struck out and more recently Herald Fund SPC in Cayman which is dealt with in more detail above.
+From 2008 onwards, Francis has been involved in advising funds on questions relating to powers of suspension/gating of redemption, orderly wind-downs and powers to redeem compulsorily during suspension.
+He has also been involved in litigation relating to the scope of the Court’s power to wind up funds on the just and equitable basis – e.g. Camulos Partners Offshore Ltd (Court of Appeal Cayman 2010) in which he successfully appealed an order and got a winding up petition struck out.
+The next stage in hedge fund liquidation involved issues of priorities in liquidation between creditor/shareholders and shareholders who had not achieved creditor status because they had not completed the redemption process or had not sought to redeem at all.
+This culminated in the lengthy Herald litigation in Cayman and the Privy Council which is dealt with in more detail above.

 Other cases he has dealt with include: